mmbygrove/mmbygrove.com/_posts/2017-08-02-Writingtips.md

 This one is primarily intended for screenwriters but a lot of McKee’s advice will be useful to any and all story-tellers.
 One of the suggestions I’m keen to try out is to write backwards, from the Story Climax to the Inciting Incident.

 I liked this idea because what often happens to me is that I come up with a great premise, and then I spend hours upon hours trying to decide what happens next and how it all ends.
 More often than not I get stuck and never find out.
-McKee suggest to look for great endings rather than intriguing beginnings.
+McKee suggests to look for great endings rather than intriguing beginnings.
 Once you have a vision of such a great ending, the Climax, try to figure out what has to have happened to lead to it in a meaningful and satisfying way.

 Seems worth trying.